top of page

 For any unanswered questions please email firstname.lastname@example.org or call us at 978-443-6990.

-We may be too busy to answer your call, but if you leave a voicemail with your name, number, and question we will return your call as soon as we can.
+We may be too busy taking care of the animals to answer your call, but if you leave a voicemail with your name, number, and question we will return your call as soon as we can.

 Q: Do you accept walk-in visitors?

-A: No; to visit the shelter, you must first fill out an online application, then wait for a staff member to schedule a Zoom interview, and afterwards we will schedule an in person meet and greet with the animal(s) at the shelter.
+A: No; to visit the shelter, you must first fill out an online application, then wait for a staff member to schedule a Zoom interview, and after that call we will schedule an in person meet and greet with the animal(s) at the shelter.

 Q: Can I bring my other pet with me for my meet-and-greet appointment?

-A: If your meet-and-greet is with a dog, you are welcome and encouraged to bring along all dogs in your household.
+A: If your meet-and-greet is with a dog, you are required to bring along all dogs in your household.
 A staff supervised dog introduction will need to be done and approved before an adoption can be completed.
-Cats should not come to the shelter to meet other cats or dogs, or dogs to meet cats.
+Cats should not come to the shelter to meet other cats or dogs.
+Rarely do we need a dog to come to the shelter to meet with a cat.
 We will test our animals with other shelter residents to see how they interact and pass along the information to the potential adopter.

 (For any other animals we can discuss the possibility of an introduction at the shelter, but may not be practical or possible.)